Discovery-led project re-designing subscription experience for new user behaviour patterns.

 Opportunity: Improve subscription suitability, brand credibility, and onboarding accessibility to better support and convert first-time mainstream users to Lyka.

-Solution: align subscription with mainstream user patterns
+Solution: align subscription with mainstream user patterns and behaviours

 Before: premium & niche